cosmos/ibc/papers/2020-05/src/usage-patterns.md

 For common relay patterns, an "IBC routing module" can be implemented which maintains a module dispatch table and simplifies the job of relayers.

-In the call dispatch pattern, datagrams (contained within transaction types defined by the host state machine) are relayed directly to the routing module, which then looks up the appropriate module (owning the channel and port to which the datagram was addressed) and calls an appropriate function (which must have been previously registered with the routing module).
+In the call dispatch pattern, datagrams (contained within transaction types defined by the host ledger) are relayed directly to the routing module, which then looks up the appropriate module (owning the channel and port to which the datagram was addressed) and calls an appropriate function (which must have been previously registered with the routing module).
 This allows modules to avoid handling datagrams directly, and makes it harder to accidentally screw-up the atomic state transition execution which must